 If itching persists with time or worsens, or is associated with skin lesions, consulting a health-care professional is advisable.

 Itch is an irritation in the skin that elicits an urge to scratch.
 Itches are a problem that everyone experiences and can be localized (limited to one area of the body) or generalized (occurring all over the body or in several different areas).
 Sometimes, itching may be worse at night.
 In medical terminology, itching is known as pruritus.

-rash, or abnormalities that can be seen on the skin).
-An itch that is accompanied by
+abnormalities that can be seen on the skin).
+An itch that is accompanied by a

 Q: Before my wedding, before job interviews, and anytime I have a bit of stress, my arms, wrists, and hands break out in an itchy rash.
 Can stress cause a rash?
 How do I prevent this from occurring, and how do I treat it?